Frequently asked questions

 preparation

-• Matcha is usually prepared with a water temperature of 70-90°C and a matcha whisk.
-The whisk is used to mix the powder with the water and whip the matcha until frothy.
-Alternatively, use a small whisk or milk frother.
-For dosage: 1/4 - 1/2 teaspoon per cup/bowl.
-A more detailed explanation and more matcha recipes can be found here under HOW TO MATCHA.
+Matcha is usually prepared with a water temperature of 70°C and a matcha whisk.
+The whisk is used to mix the powder with the water and whisk the matcha until frothy.
+Alternatively, a small whisk or milk frother is used.

-• In the best case, you have a kettle with temperature setting at home.
-Otherwise, the following trick helps: Take two cups/bowls/vessels.
-The boiling water is first poured into one vessel and then transferred to the other.
-This will cool the water down.
+Otherwise, the following trick helps: take two cups or bowls.
+First pour the boiling water into one container and then pour it into the other.
+This cools the water down.
 The longer you wait and the more often you decant, the cooler the water becomes.
 We also show you this method in our Sencha video on our YouTube channel.

-• If the green tea has become bitter, it is usually due to one of the following reasons:
+If the green tea has become bitter, it is usually due to one of the following reasons:

-For the preparation of Matcha, we have various Matcha sets on offer here .
-If you don't want to buy one of our sets right away, you need at least a shallow bowl (cereal bowl, dip bowl...) to foam the tea in.
-Instead of the Matchabesens does it a whisk or a milk frother to start with.
+We have various matcha sets & matcha bowls on offer for preparing matcha.
+If you don't want to buy accessories straight away, you will need at least a shallow bowl (cereal bowl, dip bowl...) to try out and froth the tea in.
+However, you should always buy a match whisk to ensure good preparation.

 Worth knowing &